pressbooks/pressbooks/README.md

 More Details
 ------------

 See readme.txt for installation details.
-If you are cloning the plugin from our GitHub repository, you will need to initiate and update submodules.
-See [here](http://git-scm.com/docs/git-submodule) for details.